Analysis | The special grand jury used in Trump’s case, explained

-That means there’s a group of regular New Yorkers meeting regularly in a jury room to consider criminal charges against the former president, his company, or business associates.
+That means there’s a group of regular New Yorkers meeting several days a week in a jury room to consider potential criminal charges against the former president, his company or business associates.

-Trump in a statement Tuesday attacked the move by Vance’s office as a “witch hunt.”
+Trump in a statement Tuesday attacked the move by Vance’s office as a “Witch Hunt.”

 “This is purely political, and an affront to the almost 75 million voters who supported me in the Presidential Election, and it’s being driven by highly partisan Democrat prosecutors,” Trump said.